In the world of project management, “agile” is the method du jour.

 Rapid application development (RAD) is an agile project management strategy popular in software development.

-The key benefit of a RAD approach is fast project turnaround, making it an attractive choice for developers working in a fast-paced environment like software development.
+The key benefit of RAD methodology is fast project turnaround, making it an attractive choice for developers working in a fast-paced environment like software development.
 This rapid pace is made possible by RAD’s focus on minimizing the planning stage and maximizing prototype development.

 By reducing planning time and emphasizing prototype iterations, RAD allows project managers and stakeholders to accurately measure progress and communicate in real time on evolving issues or changes.
 This results in greater efficiency, faster development, and effective communication.

-You can break down the process in a few ways, but in general, RAD follows four main phases.
+You can break down the process in a few ways, but in general, the RAD process follows four main phases.